Chemistry Internet Resources

 NIST Chemistry Portal - NIST has long been developing and compiling benchmark data for the properties of important substances, classes of substances and systems.
 Its data collections, data prediction methods and models meet high priority industrial and national needs.
 The following list of databases contributes to U.S. industry's productivity and competitiveness and improves public health, safety and environmental quality.

 Nobel Prize in Chemistry Winners - From 1901 to current, this site lists the winners and the work for which they received the Nobel.
-Click on the winner's name to access more information about their work.
+Click on the winner's name to access more information about their work, as well as award ceremony speeches.

 Sheffield ChemDex – The directory of chemistry on the www since 1993.